Presentations, Publications, Speaking Engagements, & Interviews

 Webcasts and Podcast Interviews

-November 2023 (upcoming podcast): Wise Squirrels: The Podcast for Late-Diagnosed Adults with ADHD
+August 2024: Wise Squirrels: The Podcast for Late-Diagnosed Adults with ADHD.
+Addiction and ADHD.

 May 2023: RenaFi webcast: Conversations With Melissa: Addictive Behaviors and ADHD: Is There a Connection?